judka-uriel/uriel-book/uriel_en.md

 But regarding commentaries that defile the memory of ancestors, the question arises whether such commentaries constitute a manifestation of disrespect toward ancestors and consequently a violation of the commandment to honor them.
-The same question arises upon reading commentaries asserting that avimelech saw all the intimate details of the Patriarchs' and Matriarchs' relations, etc.  Do not such perverted conceptions <!-- (exhibitionism) --> of situations constitute a sin of disrespect toward ancestors akin to the sin of the moral degenerate Ham, who mocked his father's nakedness?
-Does this not violate the commandment “Their nakedness you shall not uncover”? <!-- and the corresponding rebuke of the prophet in Yehezkel [22:10](https://www.sefaria.org/Ezekiel.22.10):
+The same question arises upon reading commentaries asserting that avimelekh saw all the intimate details of the Patriarchs' and Matriarchs' relations, etc.  Do not such perverted conceptions <!-- (exhibitionism) --> of situations constitute a sin of disrespect toward ancestors akin to the sin of the moral degenerate Ham, who mocked his father's nakedness?
+Does this not violate the commandment “Their nakedness you shall not uncover”? <!-- and the corresponding rebuke of the prophet in Yechezkel [22:10](https://www.sefaria.org/Ezekiel.22.10):
 “The nakedness of a father they have uncovered in you” --> (Though in a figurative sense this acquired another meaning as relations with one's father's wife or concubine, etc.)